-Hulk Hogan, the 12-time wrestling champ, is having a pretty tough time of it at the moment.
-He's in the middle of suing Gawker media over its publication of his sex tape, and now WWE has apparently started taking all mentions of him off its website.
+Hulk Hogan, the 12-time wrestling champ and all-American liar, is having a pretty tough time of it at the moment.
+He's in the middle of suing Gawker media over its publication of his sex tape, and now WWE has started taking all mentions of him off its website.

-The WWE hasn't commented on why it's seemingly disassociating from Hogan, but some sites have reported that the split is linked to a 2012 interview that has recently resurfaced, in which Hogan talks about his use of the word nigger.
+WWE haven't commented on why they're seemingly disassociating themselves from Hogan, but some sites have reported that the split is linked to a 2012 interview that has recently resurfaced, in which Hogan talks about his use of the word "nigger".

 Hulk Hogan interviewed on DJ Whoo Kid's show 'Whoolywood Shuffle'